new ArchDataType(coreExpressionType, baseDataTypeNameToUse)

 This reports whether values created for this data type can support literal mode.
 If this returns false, no values

-created for this data type will support literal mode.
-If it returns true, you can then check the value'ssettings
+ArchBaseValuecreated for this data type will support literal mode.
+If it returns true, you can then check the value'ssettingsviaArchValueSettings#canBeLiteralon whether literal mode is supported for thatvalue.

 Methods